awsugblr/awsugblr/src/pages/blog/2019-08-05-aws-community-day-bengaluru-2019-main-track.md

 He loves to share his learnings by giving talks, trainings, and writing about cool technologies.
 He loves running AngularZone and GraphQL London, mentoring students, and giving back to the community.

-And we are super excited to have him as a keynote speaker\
+And we are super excited to have him as a keynote speaker.\
 \
 **Slide Deck: **\
 **Video Recording: **